data-8/textbook/chapters/01/1/2/statistical-techniques.md

 ----------------------

-The discipline of statistics has long addressed the same fundamental challenge as data science: how to draw conclusions about the world using incomplete information.
+The discipline of statistics has long addressed the same fundamental challenge as data science: how to draw robust conclusions about the world using incomplete information.
 One of the most important contributions of statistics is a consistent and precise vocabulary for describing the relationship between observations and conclusions.
 This text continues in the same tradition,